 Johan van Mil (26:05.667)

-And what’s the moment, Dewi that you decided that, let’s say, C -PAL was not the right mother company or shareholder anymore and that you want to go for another path?
-Can you tell a little bit how that went?
+And what’s the moment, Dewi that you decided that, let’s say, Cipal was not the right mother company or shareholder anymore and that you want to go for another path?
+Can you tell a little bit about how that went?

 Dewi (26:16.038)

 And having then the shareholder that was still like in government applications.
 And then they asked like, yeah, but aren’t you like in government applications?
-Why are you still like participating in tenders for like corporations?
+Why are you still participating in tenders for corporations?
 And so the story started to become more and more difficult.
-And yeah, at a certain point, you kind of make the balance.
-And that’s what I did in the end of 2021.
+And yeah, at a certain point, you kind of make up the balance.
+And that’s what I did at the end of 2021.

-challenges that laid there.
-And so I kind of like made some plans and thought about like what would be the best way forward.
+And so I made some plans and thought about the best way forward.
 And went to talk with a lot of people.
-I’m still grateful for everybody that spent the time to listen to me and to answer my questions in the beginning of 2022.
+I’m still grateful for everybody that spent the time to listen to me and to answer my questions at the beginning of 2022.

 Johan van Mil (29:20.579)